stolostron/rhacm-docs/_pages/accessibility_main.md

 - Do not refer to shapes.
 - Avoid idioms, which to some users can be take quite literally.
 (This is also for translation)
 - Avoid references like "content below" or "enter this under...".
 Rewrite: The following content...
 Rewrite: Enter in the user name field...
+- Remember the style guide recommends, quotation marks are only for citations, which are rarely used in tech doc.
+Only use them if they are part of the command so not to confuse anyone not able to read the text without a screen reader.